About Local Government Elections at the City of Belmont

 1. City of Belmont residents roll – this roll comprises individuals who live in the City of Belmont electorate and who are enrolled on the State or Commonwealth Electoral Roll;

 If you are a resident and are already correctly enrolled on the State or Commonwealth Electoral roll, you are automatically enrolled to vote in Local Government Elections.

-You can confirm your enrolment status online at the Western Australian Electoral Commission by following this link: Check your enrolment here
+You can confirm your electoral status online at the Western Australian Electoral Commission by following this link: Check your enrolment here or

 The Western Australian Electoral Commission can be contacted on 13 63 06.